vangenplotz/Craft-Imageshop/README.md

 ```

 ## Caching images
 The Imageshop api doesn't seem to cache the image url it creates, and because of this the methods used in this plugin can be fairly slow.
-Therefore we cache the Imageshop API-responses for 24 hours so that repeat request are much quicker.
+Therefore we cache the Imageshop API-responses for a year so that repeat request are much quicker.

 ## Imageshop Roadmap